oslabs-beta/denosoar/README.md

 This command will give you access to Denosoar's CLI command suite.

 ## Tutorial

-////// DENOSOAR EXAMPLE NEEDS TO BE LOOKED AT ////// Now that you have the CLI tools installed, a quick example has been provided to try out denosoar via the command line.
+Now that you have the CLI tools installed, a quick example has been provided to try out denosoar via the command line.
 Simply execute:

     denosoar --example